sa-tre/satre-specification/docs/source/contributing/walkthrough.md

 ```

 You have now just opened a Pull Request intended to merge the changes on your Fork to the original SATRE Repository!
-Don't forget to Sync your Fork when the Pull Request gets accepted into the original repository.
+Don't forget to sync your Fork when the Pull Request gets accepted into the original repository.

 ### Additional considerations for GitHub